qiboteam/qibolab/doc/source/tutorials/calibration.rst

 Resonator spectroscopy
 ----------------------

 The first experiment we conduct is a resonator spectroscopy.
-The experiments is as follow:
+The experiment is as follows:

-1. A measurement pulse is fired at a specific frequency (pulse on the readout line, followed by an acquisition).
+1. A measurement pulse (pulse on the readout line, followed by an acquisition) is fired at a specific frequency.
 2. We repeat point 1 for different frequencies.
 3. We plot the acquired amplitudes, identifying the peak/deep value as the resonator frequency.